 Gilbert (N male human fighter 3) is an attendant at the city baths where he acts, essentially, as a bouncer.
-His wife Nancie is a bookkeeper who works with Honore Berrioc (see area 15) on larger tasks.
+His wife Nancie is a bookkeeper who works with Honore Berrioc (see Area 15) on larger tasks.
+She knows nothing about the Four Corners and nothing of Beatrice's heretical beliefs; indeed if anyone questions her about the Berriocs, she will go straight to the Thieves Guild and report that she suspects some thieves are freelancing in the area.
+Why she doesn't go to the city guards is anyone's guess: she just happens to think of the Thieves Guild first.

-18. Residence of Feodric Ozzerd, Merchant
+18. Residence of Feodric Ozzerd, merchant: